| Go to the first, previous, next, last section, table of contents.

 queries (retrieving rows only as necessary) without knowing whether or

-not the query is a SELECT .
-You can do this by calling
+not the query is a SELECT.
+You can do this by callingmysql_store_result()after eachmysql_query()(ormysql_real_query()).
+If the result set call succeeds, the query

-was a SELECT and you can read the rows.
+was aSELECTand you can read the rows.
 If the result set call

-fails, call mysql_field_count() to determine whether or not a
+fails, callmysql_field_count()to determine whether or not a

-returns zero, the query returned no data (indicating that it was an
+result was actually to be expected.
+Ifmysql_field_count()returns zero, the query returned no data (indicating that it was anINSERT,UPDATE,DELETE, etc.), and thus not

 expected to return rows.
-If mysql_field_count() is non-zero, the
+Ifmysql_field_count()is non-zero, the

 query should have returned rows, but didn't.
 This indicates that the

-mysql_field_count() for an example of how this can be done.
+query was aSELECTthat failed.
+See the description formysql_field_count()for an example of how this can be done.

-Both mysql_store_result() and mysql_use_result() allow you to
+Both mysql_store_result()andmysql_use_result()allow you to

 obtain information about the fields that make up the result set (the number